Ombre Brow Pigment Changing Colour In Australian Sun

 technician applying ombre brow powder

 Sun exposure does more than just affect the colour of your tattoo; it can quickly soften the whole thing, especially if you have oily skin, are using exfoliating acids or retinoids and not taking good care of your skin after the procedure.
-In some cases, all that can lead to uneven pigment retention and your brow starting to look a bit messy over time.
+Other factors like hard water eyebrow tattoo oxidation in Australia can also play a role, and in some cases, all that can lead to uneven pigment retention and your brow starting to look a bit messy over time.

 Who’s at Higher Risk